 Social Work, M.S.W. & Law, J.D.
 Dual Degree

 Lawyers and social workers both work to serve individuals and communities through different disciplines.
-The Juris Doctor/Master of Social Work dual degree offered through the Saint Louis University School of Law and the College for Public Health and Social Justice allows you to combine those disciplines, equipping you not only with the training to practice law but with the in-depth knowledge of social conditions and the needs of individuals, groups and communities to promote well-being.
+The Juris Doctor/Master of Social Work dual degree offered through the Saint Louis University School of Law and the School of Social Work allows you to combine those disciplines, equipping you not only with the training to practice law but with the in-depth knowledge of social conditions and the needs of individuals, groups and communities needed to promote well-being.

-- SLU's M.S.W. program is ranked in the top 20% of social work programs nationally and gives students the chance to hone skills in therapy, crisis intervention, veterans services, nonprofit administration and global social work.
+- SLU's M.S.W. program is a highly ranked social work program nationally and gives students the chance to hone skills in therapy, crisis intervention, veterans' services, nonprofit administration, and global social work.

 - Students complete their first-year core curriculum courses in the School of Law and then begin an integrated curriculum at both the School of Law and School of Social Work.
 Full-time students can complete the J.D./M.S.W. program in four years.

 Fieldwork and Research Opportunities

 SLU LAW's Legal Clinics give students first-hand experience representing clients who otherwise would not be able to afford a lawyer, under the direction of skilled and compassionate professors.
 Clinic students can work on civil and human rights issues, landlord-tenant disputes, vacancy issues, consumer protection issues, municipal ordinance violations and criminal defense, among others.
 On-site field placements offer the opportunity to intern with organizations focused on immigration law, health care accessibility and capital defense.